Spindle-Health/carduus/docs/api.md

 The `PiiTransform` abstract base class can be extended to add support for custom PII attributes, normalizations, and enhancements.
 See the [custom PII guide](./guides/custom-pii.md) for more details.

 ## ::: carduus.token.PiiTransform
     handler: python
     options:
       members_order: source
-      show_root_heading: true
-      show_source: false

-The `EncryptionKeyProvider` abstract base class can be extended to delegate the retrieval of encryption keys to the preferred secret management service for your organization.

-## ::: carduus.keys.EncryptionKeyProvider
-    handler: python
-    options:
-      members_order: source